Rumours surround legendary

 finally halted the expedition, just kilometres short of Telegraph Creek.
 Winter

 was quickly approaching and the group's horses were dying of disease.

 The story of Charles Bedaux ends tragically in 1944.
 He was arrested while overseeing a German pipeline project in North Africa, was taken back to the United States on charges of treason, and overdosed on sleeping pills while awaiting trial.
 Rumors swirled that Bedaux' Canadian adventure was really a spy mission for the Nazis.
 No evidence was found to support the rumor, but it reminded the Canadian government that much of the country was isolated and defenceless.

 The Alaska Highway was built within a few years, not far from the original path carved by Charles Bedaux.
 Once the highway opened up the territory around Telegraph Creek, a Fort St. John, B.C. automotive dealer found the two remaining Citroens.
 One of these was acquired by the Western Development Museum in the 1950s.

 Interest in the Bedaux expedition has been renewed in recent years by the release of film footage recovered from the trip.
 The story of Charles Bedaux continues to intrigue people over six decades later -- a flamboyant, fascinating page in Canadian history.

-This article is from Museum Gold: Treasures from the Collection, available in Museum Gift Shops and online.
+This article is from Museum Gold: Treasures from the Collection, available in Museum Gift Shops.